 In infants and children between the ages of 1 and 8 years old, compress the chest by about one-third to one-half of its depth with each compression.
 In older children and adolescents, compress the chest by about 2 inches.

 In infants and very young children, the rescuer should cover the child's mouth and nose to perform rescue breathing.
-In older children, the rescuer should pinch the child's nose closed.
-Each rescue breath should be delivered in about 1 second and should be administered with enough pressure to cause the child's chest to rise.
+In older children and adults, the rescuer should pinch the nose closed.
+Each rescue breath should be delivered in about 1 second and should be administered with enough pressure to cause the person's chest to rise.

-Knowing basic life support can help save a child's life.
-Parents and caregivers should take a CPR course to learn how to perform cardiopulmonary resuscitation and should be re-certified every 2 years.
+Knowing basic life support can help save a life.
+It's importantespecially for parents and caregiversto take a CPR course to learn how to perform cardiopulmonary resuscitation and get re-certified every 2 years.
 Contact your local American Red Cross chapter or the American Heart Association for more information about CPR courses in your area.